robot-pesg/BotanicGarden/README.md

 ### Semantic Conversion
 The semantics are labelled in LabelMe json format.
 For the convenience of usage, we have provided a toolbox to convert to PASCAL VOC and MS COCO formats, check the [semantic_tools](./semantic_tools/) folder for usage.
 ### Calibration Tool
-We have designed a consice toolbox for camera-LiDAR calibration based on several 2D checker boards, check the [calibration_tools](./calibration_tools/) folder for usage.
+We have designed a concise toolbox for camera-LiDAR calibration based on several 2D checker boards, check the [calibration_tools](./calibration_tools/) folder for usage.
 ### Evaluation
 We recommend to use the open-source tool [EVO](https://github.com/MichaelGrupp/evo) for algorithm evaluation.
 Our Ground truth Poses are provided in TUM format consisting of timestamps, translations x-y-z, and quaternions x-y-z-w, which are concise and enable trajactory alignment based on time correspondances.
 Note that, the GT poses are tracking the VLP16 frame, so you must transform your poses to VLP16 side by hand-eye formula ***AX=XB*** before evaluation.